Cherax quadricarinatus (von Martens, 1868)

 † Populations may not be currently present.

-Means of Introduction: Cherax quadricarinatus has a High probability of introduction to the Great Lakes (Confidence level: Moderate).
+Great Lakes Means of Introduction: Cherax quadricarinatus has a high probability of introduction to the Great Lakes (Confidence level: Moderate).

-C. quadricarinatus is not currently established in any waters that are connected to the Great Lakes Basin.
-Within the United States, it is only established in Puerto Rico.
+Cherax quadricarinatus is not currently established in any waters that are connected to the Great Lakes Basin.
+Within the United States, it is established in Texas and Puerto Rico, with an ambiguous population reported in California (Morningstar et al. 2020; Sanjar et al. 2023).
 They are not known to hitchhike or foul boats.
-While they are a commonly cultured species in Puerto Rico and Australia, they are not commercially cultured anywhere in the continental United States.
+This species is cultured in Puerto Rico and available for purchase from culture facilities in Florida.
+Auburn University has had an aquaculture colony of C. quadricarinatus (Patillo 2010).
 However, C. quadricarinatus is a popular aquarium species that is readily available through online retailers.

 Great Lakes Impacts: